 In 1979, the Guild expanded with the addition of our downtown building, continuing the building’s rich civic history – first built as a YMCA in 1885.
 Our downtown site provided the Guild with space for a large gallery, dedicated studio/classroom space, a gift shop, and offices.
 In 1988 the Guild purchased the building, and we continue to present abundant programming in theater, music, visual arts and arts education within these two historic buildings.
 In 2017 we expanded programming provide free and collaborative arts outreach activities throughout Northfield.
 It is thanks to the efforts of our community that the Guild was created and continues to thrive.

 Today, it is hard to imagine Northfield without the Guild.
 34,000 people visit the Guild annually, enjoying nearly 100 annual arts events and 30 or more weekly art classes.
 The Guild is also very active in developing Northfield as an arts tourism destination, acting as fiscal agent and business consultant for several projects.

 Interested in learning more?
-Read about the history of the Guild from founder Myrna Johnson’s perspective or watch the video below featuring Myrna, Sue Shepard (first Executive Director), and Patsy Dew on the founding of the Guild.
+Read about the history of the Guild from founder Myrna Johnson’s perspective or watch the video below featuring Marie Sathrum, Myrna Johnson, and Sue Shepard (first Executive Director) on the founding of the Guild.
 The video was recorded as part of a Northfield Historical Society’s Oral History Project.